 To connect to your database, you'll need to retrieve the endpoint and port number from your RDS console:

 Connect to that ish:

-Hopefully everything went well!
+Hopefully, everything went well!
 If not, I'm sure the problem will be a quick and easy fix.
 Surely it won't involve mindlessly swapping permissions for an entire day.
-You defintely won't somehow end up corrupting your .bash_profile, making Python invisible to your OS, and effectively destroying your computer.
+You definitely won't somehow end up corrupting your .bash_profile, making Python invisible to your OS, and effectively destroying your computer.
 Only an idiot would do something like that.
 Yesterday evening.

 Go ahead and get accustomed to the UI of Sequel Pro - it's pretty straightforward, and ten thousand million times less effort than creating tables via terminal.
 Create columns under the "structure" tab - the terminology should immediately seem familiar if you've been following the series until this point.